 Smart app, smart functions:

 Video Station isn’t just an app dedicated to playing and managing your video collection, it’s a smart one which allows you to focus on enjoying movies, not organizing them.
-And, we’re not releasing it alone: its sister app for mobile devices, DS video, is coming up very soon on iPad, iPhone as well as iPod Touch so your collection can be accessed form wherever you want.
+And, we’re not releasing it alone: its sister app for mobile devices, DS video, is coming up very soon on iPad, iPhone as well as iPod Touch so your collection can be accessed from wherever you want.

 The main difficulty with a large collection of movies is making it easy to retrieve a movie anytime you need it.
 To do that, you need to have the right info about the movie to make searches quick and productive: title, director’s name, year of release… not simple if you have more than 100 movies and TV shows in your collection.
 Video Station just takes care of that: it automatically searches for all this information online and updates your video files accordingly.
 And if ever you realize the information isn’t correct, it’s always possible to use your own key words to perform the search and choose the correct film if more than one option shows up.